donkeyke/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-2019/10/17 I read an article today.